 The overall objective in determining total compensation levels across the Company is to balance competitive pressures in the market for professional talent with cost considerations.
 Since the securities industry is fundamentally a human capital intensive business, compensation and benefits are a significant and critical expense.
 These expenses (often referred to as the compensation ratio) are also heavily impacted by a firm's mix of business.
 Higher ratios are found in retail/banking groups, while lower ratios are found in businesses with a large trading component.
-Among the firms of our size within our industry, in calendar 2008, these expenses typically accounted for between 55% and 60% of net revenues with some firms approaching 65% to 75% of net revenues.
-In fiscal 2009, the Company's total compensation expense was 58.4% of net revenues.
+In fiscal 2010, the Company's total compensation expense was 62.1% of net revenues.